Master of Science Public Health (MSPH) or A Master of Public Health (MPH)?: Which is the right degree for you?

 As public health continues to grow as a prominent field (especially in this post-pandemic world), different kinds of roles are being explored and developed where there is a need for additional task force support7.
 This is an exciting time to be pursuing public health!
 Keep an eye out for key terms below that are often likely to be part of career listings for each track.
 Sometimes, the roles listed are even more specific, so try to broaden search terms and ensure you are using any filters while you look through role options.

-MSPH-focused careers: Biostatistician, Environmental Scientist, Health Informatics specialist, Clinical Research Coordinator or Associate, Quality Manager (Hospital-based), Epidemiologist, Data Analyst, Research Scientist.
+MSPH-focused careers: Biostatistician, Environmental Scientist, Health Informatics Specialist, Clinical Research Coordinator or Associate, Quality Manager (Hospital-based), Epidemiologist, Data Analyst, Research Scientist.

 MPH-focused careers: Policy Analyst, Health Educator, Public Health Advisor, Project Manager, Community Health Worker, Public Health Consultant, Health Program Coordinator.